Image

 An Open-label Study Comparing Lutetium (177Lu) Vipivotide Tetraxetan Versus Observation in PSMA Positive OMPC.

-Study comparing Lutetium (177Lu) treatment versus observation for prostate cancer.
+Study compares Lutetium treatment to observation in PSMA-positive prostate cancer.

 Recruiting